abc401/lexer-crablang/docs/Tokens.md

 Following are the different tokens supported by the language as of yet:

-## Integer Literals
+## Literals

-Toylang only supports positive, decimal, int literals currently.
+Toylang, currently, only supports positive, decimal, int literals.
 Following are all examples of correct int literals:

 - `123`
 - `0000132`